haijin-development/node-sirens/README.md

 **Note: this project is usable but it is still at an early stage of development.**

+**The current version opens with node v12 but it is not stable.
+See the [pre-requisites](./README.md#pre-requisites) section.**

 ![App browser](./docs/browsing-app.gif)

 Next release:

 [![Next Release Build Status](https://travis-ci.org/haijin-development/node-sirens.svg?branch=development)](https://travis-ci.org/haijin-development/node-sirens)

+**Note: the release of v0.13 will include a complete rewrite of the current implementation of components models, events and commands.
+The existing browsers will remain the same.**

 ### Installation

-**Note: please keep in mind that this project is not meant for production but only as an utility to be used during development**
+**Note: please keep in mind that this project is not meant for production but only as an utility to be used during development.**

 Add `Sirens` to your project with